Environmental Management16 min

 - Scope 2: indirect greenhouse gas emissions from sources owned or controlled by another entity, as a consequence of the company’s activities.

-As part of our commitment to the Science Based Targets initiative, we carried out a screening and carbon inventory development of Scope 3 emissions.
+As part of our commitment to the Science-Based Targets initiative, we carried out a screening and carbon inventory development of Scope 3 emissions in the financial year 2018/19 .
 The screening showed that the largest sources of Scope 3 emissions stem from purchased goods and services (75%) and use phase of sold products (11%).
-We also learned that Scope 3 emissions constituted around 90% of our combined Scope 1, 2 and 3 carbon emissions, highlighting the importance of Scope 3 emissions on our climate strategy.
-In a second phase, we therefore developed carbon inventories for these categories of purchased goods and services and of use phase of products.
+We also learned that Scope 3 emissions constituted around 90% of our combined Scope 1, 2 and 3 carbon emissions, highlighting the importance of Scope 3 emissions to our climate strategy.
+In a second phase, we therefore developed carbon inventories for these categories of purchased goods and services and use phase of products.
 For the latter, we calculated the footprint of the 334 products that consume energy after installation, including those that are battery-operated.
-Due to the impacts of Covid-19, the sales and purchase volumes from the financial year 2018/19 were used in the calculations.
+For the financial year 2020/21, value chain emissions for the use phase of products totaled 181,600 tCO2e.
+As mentioned, value chain emissions from purchased goods and services represents the vast majority, totaling 802,400 tCO2e in the reporting period.

 - Calculated via direct material weight.
 Emission factor sources: UK Defra (2019), US EPA eGRID (2018), IEA (2019), AIB (2018).